shamil/graphout/README.md

 Graphout lets you forward `Graphite` based queries (using the render API) out to different external services.

 ```
-DISCLAIMER:

-The project still in beta stage, be carefull when you use it in production!
+The project still in ALPHA stage, be carefull when you use it in production!
 Submit issues and/or suggestions.
 Pull requests are always welcome.
 ```